Ilhabela: Pre-colonial period and indigenous occupations

-For at least 2000 years before the arrival of the Portuguese, the archipelago had been inhabited by sambaqui indigenous peoples, and by ceramist peoples for at least 700 years.
+For at least 2,000 years before the arrival of the Portuguese, the archipelago had been inhabited by sambaqui indigenous peoples, and by ceramist peoples for at least 700 years.

-These early inhabitants were fishermen and collectors who lived in open air camps near beaches and bays.
+These early inhabitants were fishermen and collectors who lived in open-air camps near beaches and bays.
 Their collections of shells, shellfish and ceramics are the only traces of their existence available for researchers to study them.
-They deduce these peoples wouldn't consume much of the forests of the islands, probably picking no more than fruits and ingredients for remedies.
+They deduce these peoples would not consume much of the forests of the islands, probably picking no more than fruits and ingredients for remedies.

-Before the Portuguese arrived, these tribes were replaced by tupi-guarani and jês peoples, who had mastered ceramic and agricultural techniques and left the only traces of an indigenous village, at the so called "Vianna site" in the main island (São Sebastião Island).
+Before the Portuguese arrived, these tribes were replaced by tupi-guarani and jês peoples, who had mastered ceramic and agricultural techniques and left the only traces of an indigenous village, at the so-called "Vianna site" on the main island (São Sebastião Island).
 These tribes would take shelter under rocks during hunting and exploration expeditions.